 2 – 8” plastic cable ties

-- Cut the PVC pipe to lengths listed above.
+- Cut the PVC pipe to the lengths listed above.

 - Drill a hole through each vertical piece, while making sure each is 1/2” from the top of the pipe.